Concord Workers’ Comp Appeals Attorney

 Workers’ compensation claims are denied all the time, so don’t worry if yours has been rejected by your employer’s insurance company.
 However, you also shouldn’t relax.
 You do need to take action to try to undo that denial sooner than later by beginning the appeals or appellate process.

-Pacific Workers’ Compensation Law Center in Concord can help you from start to finish with a workers’ compensation appeal, including with hearings before the Workers’ Compensation Appeals Board (WCAB) and its administrative law judge (ALJ).
+Pacific Workers', The Lawyers for Injured Workers in Concord can help you from start to finish with a workers’ compensation appeal, including with hearings before the Workers’ Compensation Appeals Board (WCAB) and its administrative law judge (ALJ).
 Our goal is simple: get you the workers’ comp benefits you deserve.
 Depending on your situation, we might even be able to pursue a lump-sum settlement in your name.

 Talk about your case and appeal today.
 Dial (888) 740-6434.